snctfd/utilbase/Overpass/T Util/Long Dumpster Smoke.md

 # Long Dumpster Smoke
 ## Description
 In conjunction with the [[Long Bank Smoke]] allows for a full execute on the A bombsite from Long.
+Can be followed up with the [[Long Truck Molotov]].

 **Difficulty:** 3/5
 **Importance:** 4/5